 There are also specific rules for resecuritization exposures (a resecuritization exposure is one which involves the securitization of assets, one or more of which has already been securitized).
-As of September 2021, the firm did not have any material banking book securitization exposures that met the definition of a resecuritization.
+As of December 2021, the firm did not have any material banking book securitization exposures that met the definition of a resecuritization.

 The firm has described below the banking book activities that meet the regulatory definition of a securitization.
-It is important to note that the scope of banking book securitizations for regulatory purposes is not comparable to the securitization activity reported in "Note 16.
-Securitization Activities" in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q.

-Warehouse Financing and Lending.
+It is important to note that the scope of banking book securitizations for regulatory purposes is not comparable to the securitization activity reported in Note 16 "Securitization Activities" in Part II, Item 8 "Financial Statements and Supplementary Data" in the 2021 Form 10-K. Warehouse Financing and Lending.
 The firm provides financing to clients who warehouse financial assets.
 These arrangements are secured by the warehoused assets.
-Some of these transactions meet the definition of a securitization exposure in accordance with the Capital Framework, and are primarily secured by corporate loans and asset-backed and other loans.
-The firm also provides financing to nonoperating companies on an over-collateralized basis.
+Some of these transactions meet the definition of a securitization exposure in accordance with the Capital Framework.
+The firm also provides financing to non-operating companies on an over-collateralized basis.